DarkBones/darkbones.dev/content/posts/rag-how-i-made-my-2nd-brain-talk-back/index.md

 #### Configuring n8n

 First, you need to configure some credentials to allow *n8n* to talk to your other services like *ollama* and *Supabase*.
 Setting them up is pretty easy.
 In your *n8n* dashboard (`http:localhost:5678`), got to the *Credentials* tab and click on *New Credential*.
-Select the credential you want to add from the dropdown and follow the steps.
+Select the credential you want to add from the drop-down and follow the steps.

 ![Ollama Credential](ollama-credential.png)